 Also the Federal Minister of Transport announced in public that he was determined to ignore the verdicts.
 All these circumstances force the Deutsche Umwelthilfe to take further legal action and litigate at second and third instance.

 The decision against the Bavarian state government and Markus Söder was made 5 years ago.
 Nevertheless nothing is happening in order to protect people in Munich from exhaust values that are too high.
 Giant automobile groups like BMW and Audi put lots of pressure on the local politicians and thereby avoid actual implementations in traffic law that would lead to more eco-friendliness but to the disadvantage of the car companies.

-Meanwhile Deutsche Umwelthilfe brought the case up to the European Court of Justice (ECJ).
-They are supposed to clarify if the responsible officials can be forced to comply with the law by coercive detention.
-Serious violation of EU law caused by the Bavarian state government was already ascertained by the authorities in Luxembourg.
-At the moment the Deutsche Umwelthilfe is working on litigate 39 lawsuits at last instance.
-The cost is tremendous and therefore Daniel Schlegel Umweltstiftung threw in 10.000 euros to help reaching the goals.
+In the meantime, Deutsche Umwelthilfe e.V. has taken the case to the European Court of Justice (ECJ).
+The latter is now to clarify whether the responsible officials can be forced to comply with the law by means of compulsory detention.
+A serious violation of EU law by the Bavarian state government has already been established by the authorities in Luxembourg.
+Currently, Deutsche Umwelthilfe e.V. is in the process of initiating a total of 39 lawsuits in the last instance.
+The financial expenditure for the legal steps is enormous.
+That is why the Daniel Schlegel Umweltstiftunf is contributing 10,000 euros to help achieve the goals.